Varizone

 Varizone is a fully digital public address system technology developed and produced and by Klotz Digital.

-Other than traditional analogue public address systems Varizone has next to the analogue 70/100 volt speaker system solution also a fully digital solution that transmits the audio digitally to the speaker, where it is amplified by small, distributed programmable amplifier modules.
+In contrast to traditional public address systems using analogue 70 or 100 volt speaker systems Varizone is a fully digital system that transmits the audio digitally to the speaker, where it is amplified by small, distributed programmable amplifier modules.

-This allows to combine voice evacuation system features with digital public address, intercom, and background music functionality by adjusting the volume for each speaker individually depending on the application.
+The system combines voice evacuation system features with digital public address, intercom, and background music functionality by adjusting the volume for each speaker individually depending on the application.

 Technology

 A completely digital bus structure distributes uncompressed digital audio data without any audible latency from one or many play-out stations to an unlimited number of locally amplified loudspeakers using either CAT5 or J-Y(ST)Y wires.

 The same bus supplies all active bus components with electrical power (e.g. powered amplifier modules (I-PAM), push button modules and noise sensing modules) and makes the need for additional external power supplies redundant.